What we do

-Before this procedure is undertaken local anaesthetic is applied to deaden the area around the tooth and a radiograph will be taken, if one is not available to view the root shape and structure of the tooth.
+Before this procedure is undertaken, local anaesthetic is applied to deaden the area around the tooth and an x-ray will be taken, if one is not available, to view the root shape and structure of the tooth.
 The tooth is then removed using instruments called elevators to prise away the bone around the tooth.
 The tooth is then lifted out of the socket using dental forceps.

-Once the tooth has been removed pads are applied over the socket to staunch any bleeding, then once it is observed that a clot has formed the patient is discharged carrying a set of post-operative instructions so that they know how to look after the socket.
+Once the tooth has been removed, pads are applied over the socket to staunch any bleeding.
+Once it is observed that a clot has formed, the patient is discharged with a set of post-operative instructions so that they know how to look after the socket.

-Firstly the tooth is cleaned and dried and then etched with a diluted acid to provide a key to attach the resin.
+Firstly, the tooth is cleaned and dried and then etching gel is used to provide a key to attach the resin to.

-The tooth is then washed and dried before resin is flowed over its surface and set.
-This process blocks up the pits and fissures on the tooth where bacteria collect making it less susceptible to decay.
+The tooth is then washed and dried before resin is flowed over its surface and set, creating a smooth surface to the tooth.
+This process fills up the pits and fissures on the tooth where bacteria collect, making the tooth less susceptible to decay.

-The procedure is carried out in patients who have experienced decay in their primary teeth.
+The procedure is carried out for patients who have experienced decay in their primary teeth.

-Fluoride varnish is temporarily adhesive form of fluoride applied to the tooth surface by a dentist, dental hygienist or other health care professional as a type of topical fluoride therapy.
-Fluoride varnish is not permanent, but is designed to adhere to the tooth surface and keep fluoride in contact with the tooth for several hours.
+Fluoride varnish is a temporarily adhesive form of fluoride applied to the tooth surface by a Dentist, Dental Hygienist or other health care professional.
+Fluoride varnish is not permanent but is designed to adhere to the tooth surface and keep fluoride in contact with the tooth for several hours.
 Fluoride varnish may be applied to the enamel, dentine or cementum of the tooth and can be used to help prevent decay, remineralise the tooth surface and treat dentine sensitivity.